 Transition to Teaching is a pathway to completing UW-Eau Claire’s unified elementary and middle special education program.
 This is a route for nontraditional undergraduate and other adult learners to complete a preparation program and become practicing teachers.
-The end result of this pathway is eligibility for licensure in both 4k-12 Special Education and 4k-9 Elementary/Middle Education.
+The end result of this pathway is a bachelor's degree and eligibility for licensure in both 4k-12 Special Education and 4k-9 Elementary/Middle Education.

-Adult learners who are paraprofessionals/educational assistants or otherwise employed in school settings are excellent candidates for this pathway.
+Adult learners with several years of experience as paraprofessionals/educational assistants or otherwise employed in school settings are excellent candidates for this pathway.
 Approximately 30 credits of general education/liberal arts coursework or an associate’s degree or bachelor’s degree is needed to be eligible for this pathway.
 Other adults who want to make a career change and who meet these credit requirements are also good candidates.

 This pathway is offered in an accelerated format online and can be completed within two years plus student teaching.
-For most participants, student teaching can be completed on the job as an intern or as the teacher of record with a License with Stipulations.
+There are several ways to complete student teaching, such as on the job as an intern or as the teacher of record with a License with Stipulations.

 Contribute to your community.
 Advance in salary and professional esteem while helping to meet the need for teachers in your local community.

 Level-up your career.
 You'll be able to continue working in your current role while paving the way to become a teacher in just two short years, plus student teaching.

 Evening courses and individual work.
 Courses are offered after the school day and are specifically designed for adult learners with life experience.
 Meet 1.5 hours online per course per week and complete the rest of your weekly learning at the time that works best for you.

 Personalized advising.
 You'll receive individualized advising to consider how your prior coursework may fit in with your current goal of becoming a teacher.